dbca-wa/sdis/docs/source/faq.rst

 --------------------------------------------
 As a Program Leader, I have received a notification email about a Project Plan which needs to be approved.
 I cannot see the button to approve the project plan but I'm not sure why.

-* SDIS shows in the sidebar whether the endorsements of Biometrician (always required), the Herbarium Curator (if plant specimen collection involved) and the AEC (if animal handling involved) are required.
+* SPMS shows in the sidebar whether the endorsements of Biometrician (always required), the Herbarium Curator (if plant specimen collection involved) and the AEC (if animal handling involved) are required.
-* Any SDIS user who is part of the Group "BM" / "HC" / "AEC" can set the endorsement field inside the main document to "Granted" or "Denied", then save.
+* Any SPMS user who is part of the Group "BM" / "HC" / "AEC" can set the endorsement field inside the main document to "Granted" or "Denied", then save.
 * Once endorsements are given, the Program Leader will be shown the "approve" button, which sets the project to "active" without the need for additional Directorate approval.

 How can I change how project team members are shown in the team list?
 ---------------------------------------------------------------------
 To change a project team member's affiliation (and update the cached version):

-* Staff > Browse SDIS users > User details, (e.g. field "Affiliations" > update affiliation "Curtin University") > Save User.
+* Staff > Browse SPMS users > User details, (e.g. field "Affiliations" > update affiliation "Curtin University") > Save User.
 * Left column shows user's projects (where the users occur on project teams) > open each project in a new tab.
 * Each project: Manage Team > "edit" membership > save.
 This updates the cached project team list.
 * Update all (admins only): Backstage > update caches.